oisinmcl1/myPhotos/README.md

 Instead of linking people to a google drive each image contains an ID which links to that image in the drive.

-(It's very slow when clicking the link to the images)

 I wanted to keep this as simple as possible with a static page which also allows me to host it with github pages.
 [Github Pages Link](https://oisinmcl1.github.io/myPhotos/)